Andrew O'Donnell: Biography

 From a young age, O'Donnell was keen on acting.
 At school he performed in a wide variety of productions and achieved Grade 8 in Musical Theatre from The London College of Music.
 After achieving an HND award in Acting and Performance at Langside College he went on to graduate from the University of the West of Scotland with a degree in Contemporary Screen Acting.

 In 2011, he made a cameo appearance in the film Perfect Sense as a night clubber.
 He also provided the voice for the characters of Harbour Master and the Cameraman in the Scottish feature film In Search of La Che.
 The following year, he landed the role of Jimmy Guinness in the film The Greyness of Autumn.
 O'Donnell's performance was widely praised by critics with John McArthur of Moviescramble saying "His scene was laugh out loud funny and still raises a smile when thinking about it."
 Mark Bell of Film Threat wrote "Whether it's Jimmy the construction worker who has a mishap on the job or the awfully-wigged bartender, everyone buys into the general tone of dry and matter-of-fact delivery, even when conversing with a puppet or getting into a fight with one.
 It gives the entire experience a wonderful flavour."

 O'Donnell has also performed in theatre including a version of The Dumb Waiter by Harold Pinter which was produced by the Hipshot Theatre company in Ayr.
-In preparation for the role, O'Donnell and his co-star Chris Taylor locked themselves in solitary confinement to appreciated the situations the characters are facing in the play.
+In preparation for the role, O'Donnell and his co-star Chris Taylor locked themselves in solitary confinement to appreciate the situations the characters are facing in the play.